 In Florida, as in every state, the vast majority of slip and fall claims reach a settlement, with very few cases ever making it to trial.
-But how might a settlement play out in the real world?
-The following example should give you a pretty good idea.
+In fact, many are resolved through the insurance claim process, without a lawsuit ever being filed in Florida court.
+But how might a slip and fall settlement play out in the Sunshine State?

 After an exciting morning touring the Kennedy Space Center, Kenny stopped for lunch with his mom and aunt at the Gator Bites Café.
 At age 12, Kenny was fascinated by space exploration and had just downloaded to his tablet an app that provided more detail about the exhibits he saw at KSC.
 While his mom went to order some food, Kenny followed his aunt to a booth near the back of the café as he configured his new app.